Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Methods

 RMSPE is interpretable in the same unit of measurement as the original measurement for \(y\), and it signifies how far away from the true value our predictions were, on average.
-Another measure \(R^2\), is defined as
+We also measure \(R^2\), defined as

-This definition of \(R^2\) differs slightly from other definitions in that there is no guarantee that it be non-negative, as is the case for \(R^2\) in its typical in-sample setting.
-As a result, this version of \(R^2\) does not have quite as clean of an interpretation.
-However, values close to 1 indicate very accurate predictions relative to naively guessing the mean, and values close to 0 indicate that using the mean of the responses for forecasting would have done as well as the model-based predicted values.
+This definition of \(R^2\) differs slightly from others in that there is no guarantee that it be non-negative, as is the case for \(R^2\) in its typical in-sample setting.
+Still, values close to 1 indicate very accurate predictions relative to naively guessing the mean, and values close to 0 indicate that using the mean of the responses for forecasting would have done as well as the model-based predicted values.
 Negative values indicate that the model-based predictions actually performed worse than the mean.